 Upcoming engagements include performances at the Wigmore Hall, Liverpool Philharmonic Hall, the Investec International Music Festival UK, Cambridge Summer Music Festival, Klosters Music Festival Switzerland as well as concerts and tours in South Korea, Switzerland, Australia, Norway and Scotland.

 A keen advocate of contemporary music he has premiered works by Cheryl Francis-Hoad (co-commissioned by ROSL), Luis Naón (co-commissioned by Radio France), Betsy Jolas (commissioned by the CNSM) and collaborated with IRCAM in Paris.

-Jonathan has given workshops and masterclasses at the Royal College of Music, Royal Birmingham Conservatoire, Chethams School of Music, Melbourne Conservatory, Nice Conservatoire, Mallorca Conservatoire, Dulwich School and at Howarths of London.
+Jonathan has given workshops and masterclasses at the Royal College of Music, Royal Academy of Music, Royal Birmingham Conservatoire, Chethams School of Music, Melbourne Conservatory, Nice Conservatoire, Dulwich School and at Howarths of London.
 He is active in outreach projects throughout the UK in collaboration with The Worshipful Company of Musicians’, and was selected for the Chamber Tots programme at the Wigmore Hall.

 Recital with Ashley Fripp, piano

 With live audience and live streamed

 June 05, 2021

 Barbara Thompson Saxophone Concerto with with Philip Hesketh, conductor and West London Sinfonia